-- a lump sum payment equal to three times the sum of her annual base salary, plus the average of her actual bonus attributable to the prior three years; - a lump sum payment equal to her prorated bonus for the year of termination based on actual performance through the date of termination; - continued insurance coverage for a maximum of 36 months; - full vesting of any unvested stock options, SARs, and other equity-based awards; - full vesting of any unvested equity-based or long-term cash-based awards that are subject to any performance-based vesting conditions, based on actual performance; and - the right to exercise any vested stock options or SARs for up to 24 months.
+- a lump sum payment equal to three times the sum of her annual base salary, plus the average of her actual bonus attributable to the prior three years; - a lump sum payment equal to her prorated bonus for the year of termination based on actual performance through the date of termination; - continued insurance coverage for a maximum of 36 months;

+- full vesting of any unvested stock options, SARs, and other equity-based awards; - full vesting of any unvested equity-based or long-term cash-based awards that are subject to any performance-based vesting conditions, based on actual performance; and - the right to exercise any vested stock options or SARs for up to 24 months.

-Employment Agreement with Thomas W. Emrey
+Employment Agreement with Thomas W. Emrey and Steven R. Layt

-The employment agreement between Mr. Emrey and the Corporation provides that in the event of termination by the Corporation without "cause" or by Mr. Emrey for "good reason" prior to a "change in control," upon executing a release of claims in favor of the Corporation, Mr. Emrey will be entitled to the following benefits:
+The employment agreement between the Corporation and each of Mr. Emrey and Mr. Layt provide that in the event of termination by the Corporation without "cause" or by Mr. Emrey or Mr. Layt for "good reason" prior to a "change in control," upon executing a release of claims in favor of the Corporation, Mr. Emrey and Mr. Layt will be entitled to the following benefits:

-- any accrued base salary through the date of termination; - a lump sum payment equal to the sum of his annual base salary, plus the average of his actual bonus attributable to the prior three years; - continued insurance coverage for a maximum of 12 months; - full vesting of any unvested time- or service-based stock options, SARs, and other equity-based awards that would have vested during the 12-month period following the date of his termination; - full vesting of the 10,000 shares of unvested restricted stock that were granted upon hire in the event of termination by the Corporation without cause or by Mr. Emrey for good reason on or prior to September 11, 2013; - pro rata vesting of any unvested equity-based or long-term cash-based awards subject to performance-based vesting conditions that would have vested at the end of the performance period, based on actual performance during such performance period; - the right to exercise any vested stock options or SARs for up to 24 months; and
+- any accrued base salary through the date of termination; - a lump sum payment equal to the sum of his annual base salary, plus the average of his actual bonus attributable to the prior three years; - continued insurance coverage for a maximum of 12 months; - full vesting of any unvested time- or service-based stock options, SARs, and other equity-based awards that would have vested during the 12-month period following the date of his termination; - pro rata vesting of any unvested equity-based or long-term cash-based awards subject to performance-based vesting conditions that would have vested at the end of the performance period, based on actual performance during such performance period; - the right to exercise any vested stock options or SARs for up to 24 months; and - up to \$10,000 in outplacement assistance.

-Mr. Emrey's employment agreement also provides that in the event of termination by the Corporation without "cause" or by Mr. Emrey for "good reason" within 24 months following a "change in control," upon executing a release of claims in favor of the Corporation, Mr. Emrey will be entitled to the following benefits:
+The employment agreements with Mr. Emrey and Mr. Layt also provide that in the event of termination by the Corporation without "cause" or by Mr. Emrey or Mr. Layt for "good reason" within 24 months following a "change in control," upon executing a release of claims in favor of the Corporation, Mr. Emrey and Mr. Layt will be entitled to the following benefits: